 The base of the laptop serves up the connections you’d normally expect from a laptop.
 On the left side, there are two USB 3.0 ports next to the SD card slot.
 Around the right is Mini-DisplayPort and Microsoft’s new power plug.
 That’s almost the exact set of connections the X1 Yoga and XPS 13 offer, with an important omission: Type-C.

 USB Type-C, common on competitors, is not found here.
 The Surface Book has a similar connection layout to the X1 Yoga in that sense.
-While some may long for the new standard, others will find the individual connections more pertinent, at least until more Type-C accessories roll out.
-The XPS 13 is the best of both worlds, with the same connections as the Book, but a Type-C plug instead of a dedicated video connection.
+The Dell XPS 13 is the best of both worlds, with the same connections as the Book, but a Type-C plug instead of a dedicated video connection.

 The power plug has a few nice features, in that it’s both reversible and magnetic.
 However, plugging it in can be a bit awkward when the Book is lying flat on a desk, although it’s not as bad as the Vaio’s awkwardly loose power connection.
 The center slot for the dock connection doubles as a power connection when in tablet form, and is placed well for holding the tablet without getting in the way, but the fact that this works isn’t included in any of the documentation.